XiangziMeng/producer_consumer_demo/README.md

 ### Note:

-You could make the demo work defining your own run methods in MyProduction and MyConsumer.
+You could make the demo work by defining your own "run" methods in MyProduction and MyConsumer.